Mastering the Yes-No Balance: How to Say No Without Guilt

 Is there any hope?

-Yes to no
+Yes to No

 There is another cognitive bias that could help us out.
 Since "no" feels more confrontational, we avoid it.
 However, based on the "harshness bias," we often believe people judge us more negatively than they actually do.